…and I’m an interior decorating addict.

 In 2001, I moved back to the U.S., married my husband Matt, and settled in Oregon.
 For the first time in my life, I had my own house that I could use as my playground and testing ground for my interior decorating ideas.
 I had loads of fun, but I definitely went overboard, painting the inside of my house in 21 different colors.
 (Thank goodness my style and taste have been refined since then!)

-It was during my three years in Oregon with Matt that I determined that I wanted to start an interior decorating business, and just a few months after moving back to Texas in the summer of 2005, I started Kristi Linauer Interiors, offering full service interior decorating services in Waco, Texas, and surrounding areas.
+It was during my three years in Oregon with Matt that I determined that I wanted to start an interior decorating business, and just a few months after moving back to Texas in the summer of 2005, I started a full service interior decorating business in central Texas.